 Punch Powertrain launches proprietary DCT invention in serial production

-Affordable DCT technology, powered by InnovationPUNE, MAHARASHTRA, INDIA, March 23, 2022 /EINPresswire.com/ -- • New and patented way of realizing "dual clutch principle" with a single lay shaft resulting in world’s most compact DCT; light weight and cost effective design rendering to be more sustainable technology and affordable for compact car segment
+Affordable DCT technology, powered by InnovationSINT-TRUIDEN, BELGIUM, March 23, 2022 /EINPresswire.com/ -- • New and patented way of realizing "dual clutch principle" with a single lay shaft resulting in world’s most compact DCT; light weight and cost effective design rendering to be more sustainable technology and affordable for compact car segment

 • Tata Motors is the pioneer to introduce this technology as part of its premium hatchback Altroz DCA, representing the "Gold Standard" in automatics in its segment